CrunchyData/crunchy-containers/latest/static/pdf/0003.md

 ## CentOS vs Red Hat UBI Images

-The Crunchy Container suite provides two different OS images: `centos7` and `ubi7`.
+The Crunchy Container suite provides four different OS images: `centos7`, `centos8`, `ubi7`, and `ubi8`.
 Both images utilize Crunchy Ceritifed RPM's for the installation of PostgreSQL, and outside of the base images utilized to build the containers and any packages included within them (either CentOS or UBI), both are effectively the same.
-The `ubi7` images are available to active Crunchy Data Customers only, and are built using the Red Hat Universal Base Image (UBI).
+The `ubi7` and `ubi8` images are available to active Crunchy Data Customers only, and are built using the Red Hat Universal Base Image (UBI).

 Please note that as of version 4.2.2 of the Crunchy Containers Suite, the `ubi7` images have